team-strasbourg/chatons_Stras/README.md

 [https://chatons-stras.herokuapp.com/](https://chatons-stras.herokuapp.com/)

+## Warning

+Our mailing system works with Sendgrid.
+As Sengrid is limited on sending mails:
+- Don't do a lot of registration (one per corrector is enough)
+- Don't do a lot of carts (one per corrector is enough)

+Thank you!

 ## Motivation

 This website was built in week 9 out of a 12 weeks dev bootcamp called "The Hacking Project".